How to Clone Using HTTPS in Git?

 What is the git clone command?

-Git clone is a command in a Git utility that allows you to create a copy of an existing repository by targeting and duplicating it.
+Git clone is a command in a Git utility that allows you to create a local copy of an existing repository by targeting and duplicating it.
 If you need to clone an existing repo, you should use the following command:

 Is git clone secure?

 Whether you use HTTPS or SSH protocols, git clone is indeed secure.
 Both these protocols provide encryption during the data transfer.
 However, SSH additionally requires authentication through the SSH key pair.
-While cloning from a trusted source, you can use HTTPS yet SSH is considered to be the more secure of the two.
+While cloning from a trusted source, you can use HTTPS, yet SSH is considered to be the more secure of the two.

 Also, it’s worth bearing in mind that ‘git://’ on its own does not provide encryption and, therefore, puts your data at risk of hackers exploiting it.
 Similarly, cloning on a public or insecure network leaves your data vulnerable unless you have HTTPS or SSH protocol in place.